-In this report, based on her extensive research on anti-corruption, Professor Alina Mungiu-Pippidi discusses the possibility for donors as outsiders to support domestic strategies aimed at building public integrity and ethical universalism.
-She argues that, since many of the most frequently applied tools in aid-funded anti-corruption work probably don’t have intended effects, time is ripe to do some rethinking.
+The report is based in the author’s extensive research on anti-corruption and discusses the possibility for donors as outsiders to support domestic strategies aimed at building public integrity and ethical universalism.

 The report presents seven steps to ecidence-based anti-corruption:

 - Control of corruption has to be built – not restored.